Keto Carrot Cake

 Step 4- Bake.
 Pour the carrot cake batter into the cake pans and bake for 30-35 minutes.

 Step 5- Cool and frost.
-Let the cakes cool for 10 minutes before transferring them to a wire rack to cool completely.
+Let the cakes cool for 10 minutes, then transfer them to a wire rack to cool completely.
 Once cool, frost and layer.

 low carb carrot cake